 If the error “moisture detected” persists despite cleaning and wiping the USB ports dry, and you are still unable to charge your Samsung Galaxy phone, consider the following solutions:

-- Switch Off the Phone: After you cleaned, wipe, and completely dried your Samsung phone, and yet if it says moisture detected.
+1. Switch Off the Phone: After you have cleaned, wipe, and completely dried your Samsung phone, and yet if it says moisture detected.
 You can switch off the phone and then connect it with the charger and your phone will start charging.

 - Open Settings